ChandradithyaJ/Sankalp/README.md

 - Enables users to customize the app's theme with light or dark mode.

-### Pick a Profile Pic

-- Allows users to personalize their profiles with customizable profile pictures.

 ### Live News Feed

 - Keeps users informed with recent news on mental health and related matters.